jesuscuevas/csus_website/_posts/2021-02-03-cloud-object-storage.md

 Our architecture consists of three locations:

 - many TB of data stored in S3
-- 8 GB of local solid state hard drive (SSD) storage in an EC2 instance
+- 8 GB of local Solid State Drive (SSD) storage in an EC2 instance
 - local client

 Programs are small relative to data; you can do a lot in 100 lines of code.